Financial New Years Resolutions for 2022

 People either love or hate New Year’s resolutions.
 They’re usually pretty standard; exercise, lose weight, eat healthy or learn a new skill.
-I don’t know about you, but it’s now December and no one around me is bragging that they kept their resolution.
+I don’t know about you, but no one around me has been bragging about keeping their resolutions last year.
 So why have I even written this blog?
 Because you can stick to resolutions if you have a plan!

-Most New Year’s resolutions don’t work because the person making them doesn’t think about how they’re going to achieve them.
-So, let’s make a plan to embrace the fresh start, get our finances in order, and ditch those terrible habits we’ve been carrying around all year.
+So, let’s make a plan to embrace the fresh start, get our finances in order, and ditch those habits we’ve been carrying around all year.

 Commit to a budget